About this guide

 Maximise computer efficiency

-Switch off your computer and screen when you leave work for the day.
-Otherwise you'll still be burning energy despite not burning the midnight oil.
+Switch off your computer and screen when you leave work for the day, otherwise you'll still be using energy.

 If you're on a networked computer you may need to check with your IT area that computers aren't backed up or upgraded at night.
 Ask about installing software that automatically powers down computers when they're not in use.